tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 While it is not a book on functional programming, I wanted to see what I would come up with for a solution written in Elixir.
 I was also interested in how an Elixir solution would stand in terms of understandability when using the book's qualitative metrics.

-Everything discussed in this post was inspired by the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) of the book.
-The first chapter is freely available as a reading sample.
-If this post has _anything_ that seems valuable, it is because of this book.
+Everything discussed in this post was inspired by the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) of the book, which is freely available as a reading sample.
+If this post has _anythingj_ that seems valuable, it is because of this book.
 Please consider reading the chapter and purchasing the book.

 ## The Solution